Lenovo ThinkPad T420: Enjoy It Responsibly

 Why this still feels like a blueprint

 Most campaigns stop when the film launches.
 This one starts there.
 When the character becomes a “household hero,” the brand gains a voice people want to talk to.
-The response layer makes the audience feel seen, not targeted.
+Brands should treat the response layer, meaning the rapid stream of direct-to-person reply videos, as first-class creative, not post-launch community management.

 What the numbers are really doing here